LC-Linkous/tinySA_python/README.md

 ## Licensing

-The code in this repository has been released under GPL-2.0 for lack of better idea right now.
-This licensing does not take priority over the official releases and the decisions of the tinySA team.
+The code in this repository has been released under GPL-2.0 for lack of better idea right now (and to have something in place rather than nothing).
+This licensing does NOT take priority over the official releases and the decisions of the tinySA team.
+This licensing does NOT take priority for any of their products, including the devices that can be used with this software.

+This software is released AS-IS, meaning that there may be bugs (especially as it is under development).

+This software is UNOFFICIAL, meaning that the tinySA team does not offer tech support for it, does not maintain it, and has no responsibility for any of the contents.